 Oakhurst Spirits offers tastings of their wide variety of spirits.
 They offer free tours of the distillery, as well as whiskey tastings comprising of 3 half-oz pours or 4 quarter-oz pours of craft products.

-Oakhurst Spirit produces lemon-flavored vodka, lavender vodka, spiced rum, brandy, bourbon whiskey, rye whiskey, wheat whiskey, and whiskey.
+Oakhurst Spirit produces lemon-flavored vodka, lavender vodka, spiced rum, Gin, brandy, bourbon whiskey, rye whiskey, wheat whiskey, and whiskey.

 We made Bourbon Cherry Brownies with the Oakhurst Spirit Bourbon.

 They have an amazing lavender vodka we used to make this Lavender Lemonade Cocktail.

 Fresno Flats Historical Park is a great way to learn about the history of the area.
 Fresno Flats Historic Village and Park recapture the flavor of 19th Century life in the Sierra Nevada foothills and mountains of Central California.

 The museum complex is built around two restored and furnished homes dating to the 1870s.

 Fresno Flats village and grounds are open from dawn to dusk for self-guided tours.
 The museum and guided tours of the buildings are available by appointment.